Sarah Holland MBACP, FdSc Integrative Counsellor

 Hello and welcome.
 My name is Sarah Holland and I provide a professional and welcoming private counselling service based in Amesbury, Salisbury.

-I am used to running sessions remotely, so during this time I have continued to support clients by offering sessions over the telephone and online via Skype.
+During this lockdown period I continue to support clients by offering sessions over the telephone and online via video call.

 The First Step